Sign-Language-SRS/backend/README.md

 First, go into database migrations and change to the src/ folder

 Then perform:
+If migrations is not present for some reason
 1. flask db init
 2. flask db migrate
 3. flask db upgrade

+If migrations are present
+1. flask db upgrade